BioNomad/omicsCore/docs/DNA/DNA.md

 ![](images/libprep.PNG)

-2. **Cluster Amplification**: The adapters then are stuck to a flow cell, and these bound fragments are amplified to increase the signal
+2. **Cluster Amplification**: The adapters then are stuck to a flow cell, and these bound fragments are amplified to increase the signal.

 ![](images/clustamp.PNG)